Visiting Kefalonia, essential information

 Argostoli © Virginie W.

-To choose your accommodation, I recommend looking at Booking.
-In summer, accommodation is quickly unavailable, so make sure you book in advance.
+To choose your accommodation, I recommend you look at Booking.
+In summer, accommodation is quickly unavailable, so don’t hesitate to book in advance.

 Where to eat?
 Our good addresses